Can You Block Lost or Stolen AirPods from Getting Used?

-If the Find My iPhone App Can’t Locate Your AirPods
+Reasons Why the Find My iPhone App Can’t Locate Your AirPods

-There are many reasons why this can occur.
-You need to have the Find My iPhone app installed preemptively before you lose your AirPods.
-This is the best measure of precaution for losing your AirPods, so it’s best to set it up as soon as you make your purchase.
+- You need to have the Find My iPhone app installed before losing your AirPods.
+This strategy is the best defense measure for losing your AirPods, so it’s best to set it up as soon as you make your purchase.

-Finally, your AirPods might be resting in the AirPods case.
+- Finally, your AirPods might be resting in the AirPods case.
 You can’t connect them to your device while they’re in the case.